fluentpython/orablog/idiomatic.rst

         print(c)

 Using ``while`` in the first example not only makes it more verbose, it also hides the intent of the loop.
 If a loop is intended to iterate over items in a sequence (or any iterable), using ``for`` makes that intent clear.
-The ``while`` form should be used when the repetition but depends on other termination criteria and is not tied to sequential iteration.
+The ``while`` form should be used when the repetition is not tied to sequential iteration but depends on other termination logic.

-Sometimes you do need a numeric index besides the current item on each iteration.
+Handling indexes directly is often a "code smell" in Python -- a sign that code may be improved.
+However, sometimes you do need a numeric index besides the current item on each iteration.
 That's why the ``enumerate`` built-in generator function exists.
 Here's how it's used:

 ::